UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-1-basic-io/03-HAL_Clock.md

     }
     ```

-2. After you have written your program in `tutorial2_hw.c`, you would like to call it in your main loop.
+2. After you have written your program in `gpio_classwork.c`, you would like to call it in your main loop.
    - Before calling it, you need to have declared this function before the `main` function.
    - Normally we will do by include a corrsponding `.h` of that `.c`, but as we forogr to give you this.
    - So you can directly put the function prototype (function declaration) in the top of your `main.c`